Glycine N-acyltransferase

+For example, glycine reacts with benzoyl-CoA to give hippuric acid:

+Benzoic acid is metabolized by butyrate-CoA ligase into the intermediate, benzoyl-CoA, which is then metabolized by glycine N-acyltransferase into hippuric acid.

-Thus, the two substrates of this enzyme are acyl-CoA and glycine, whereas its two products are CoA and N-acylglycine.
-This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
+The enzyme is a transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is acyl-CoA:glycine N-acyltransferase.
 Other names in common use include glycine acyltransferase, and glycine-N-acylase.

-This enzyme plays a prominent role in converting benzoic acid (benzoate) into hippuric acid (N-benzoylglycine).
-Benzoic acid is metabolized by butyrate-CoA ligase into an intermediate product, benzoyl-CoA, which is then metabolized by glycine N-acyltransferase into hippuric acid.